braziljs/eloquente-javascript/03_functions.md

 function's body.
 It expresses something like "this input (the ((parameter))s) produces this result (the body)".

-{{index "curly braces", "square example"}}
+{{index braces, "square example"}}

 When there is only one parameter name, you can omit the ((parentheses)) around the parameter list.
 If the body is a single expression, rather than a ((block)) in braces, that expression will be returned from the function.
-So these two definitions of `square` do the same
+So, these two definitions of `square` do the same
 thing:

 ```